-In a third step, I incorporate within-country inequality in the estimation: the global poorest 20% correspond no more to the poorest 20% of countries.
+In a third step, I account for within-country inequality: the global poorest 20% correspond no more to the poorest 20% of countries.
 All other methodological ingredients stick to the standard growth accounting exercise.
-In particular, the average income of each income group is reduced by the same proportion within each country.

-By construction, accounting for within-country inequality leaves the share of aggregate economic growth explained unchanged.
+The average income of each income group is reduced by the same proportion within each country.
+By construction, accounting for within-country inequality leaves the share of aggregate growth explained unchanged.
 However, it raises the contribution of education to bottom 20% growth from 35% to 41%, for two main reasons.
 First, the bottom 20% is now a composite of individuals from low-income and middle-income countries, some of which witnessed significant schooling gains.
-Second, inequality has risen rapidly in many countries: growth for lowincome earners has been lower than average economic growth.
+Second, inequality has risen rapidly in many countries: growth for low-income earners has been lower than average economic growth.
 This second factor increases the contribution of education because there is less growth among the global poor to be explained than what cross-country data suggest.